-Say: While bacteria grow in environments that meet FATTOM criteria, some bacteria are able to survive conditions that are less than ideal by forming spores.
+While bacteria grow in environments that meet FATTOM criteria, some bacteria are able to survive conditions that are less than ideal by forming spores.
 Spores are dormant and can survive an extremely long time without nutrients.
 They can even withstand freezing, all but the most extreme heat, some sanitizing solutions, and radiation.
+When conditions improve, the spore can germinate and become a vegetative cell.
+This means the cell is able to grow and multiple.

-Say: What kinds of conditions are needed for a spore to start to grow again?
+What kinds of conditions are needed for a spore to become a vegetative cell?
 It means that conditions meet the FATTOM requirements.
-For example, bacteria might form spores to survive freezing, but when the food enters the temperature danger zone, the spore becomes what is called a vegetative cell and starts to multiply.
+For example, a bacterium might form spores to survive freezing, but when the food enters the temperature danger zone, the spore germinates, becomes a vegetative cell, and starts to multiply.